 Dwindling land availability and increasing traffic congestion have cities clamoring for efficient management of existing parking infrastructure.
-Smart parking promises to be the springboard launching a full transportation system overhaul needs.
+Smart parking promises to be the springboard launching a full intelligent transportation system overhaul needs.

 The components of an efficient and adaptive parking system – software, data, sensors, dynamic pricing, smartphone integration, public-private partnerships – are also central to a fully integrated, intelligent transportation system (ITS), which rests on three ‘i’s: